 Q: What kind of services do you offer parents?

-A: We offer parenting classes and workshops as well as large group presentations on topics like “Parents and Homework: What is Your Role?”
-Please contact Emeri Handler to inquire.
+A: We offer parent education workshops.
+Please contact our School Program Team to learn more.
 Our website also has information that parents will find useful, including a series of free videos, access to local and national research, and a list of valuable books and websites.

 Q: Where can I find the latest research on student well-being?

-A: We have compiled information on stress, along with other topics, like sleep and sports overuse injuries, on our website.
-Visit the research page to find our “Do You Know” fact sheet and white papers on topics like homework and cheating.
+A: We have compiled information on our website about topics like stress, sleep, technology, and protective factors to support kids.
+Visit our research page to explore our “Do You Know” fact sheet and white papers on topics like college admissions, AP classes, homework, and cheating.